Short-Term Bond Funds

 Short-term bond funds aren’t going to make anyone rich.
 However, they can serve several purposes:

-- They can act as an alternative to the various options that currently offer low yield.
+- Bond funds can act as an alternative to the various options that currently offer low yields.

 - They can be used as a place to store cash that won’t be needed for another two to three years.

-- They allow investors who are concerned about a possible bear market in bonds to stay invested in the bond market at a lower degree of risk.
+- Short-term bond funds allow investors who are concerned about a possible bear market in bonds to stay invested in the bond market at a lower degree of risk.

-- They have a strong historical record of providing a better ratio of return in exchange for the attendant risks than long-term bonds.
+- They have a strong historical record of providing a better ratio of return in exchange for the attendant risks of long-term bonds.

 - They are less sensitive to rising inflation than intermediate- and long-term bonds.

-- They are highly liquid, meaning they offer investors easy access to their cash.
+- Bond funds are highly liquid, which means they offer investors easier access to their capital.

 How to Invest in Short-Term Bond Funds